Fortnite: Save the World: Gameplay

-Fortnite provides three distinct product gameplay modes: access to Fortnite Battle Royale and Fortnite Creative (which are available as a separate free-to-play titles) and the paid-for cooperative player-versus-environment "Save the World", which is unique to the main Fortnite game.
+Fortnite: Save the World is described as a unique blend of sandbox survival co-op lite RPG tower defense game, and is an amalgamation of player progression, exploration, scavenging items, sharing scarce resources, crafting weapons, building fortified structures, and fighting waves of encroaching monsters.
+Tim Sweeney, Epic Games' founder, described the game as "Minecraft meets Left 4 Dead".

+The game plays in a third-person perspective.
+Up to four players cooperate in various missions to collect resources, build fortifications around defensive objectives that are meant to help fight the storm and protect survivors, and construct weapons and traps to engage in combat with waves of these creatures that attempt to destroy the objectives.
+Players gain rewards through these missions to improve their hero characters, support teams, and arsenal of weapon and trap schematics to be able to take on more difficult missions.

 Quests and events

-Fortnite: Save the World is described as a unique blend of sandbox survival co-op lite RPG tower defense game, and is an amalgamation of player progression, exploration, scavenging items, sharing scarce resources, crafting weapons, building fortified structures, and fighting waves of encroaching monsters.
-Tim Sweeney, Epic's founder, described the game as "Minecraft meets Left 4 Dead".
-The game plays in a third-person perspective and cycles between managing one's resources at a safe home base, and then going out on missions to complete quests as to collect resources and obtain rewards to advance the game's story.

 Players can review their current story progress and quests, which can include daily, weekly, side, challenge and event quests, which when completed provide in-game currency or resources.

 Fortnite: Save the World offers themed-events with a unique progression line, new locations, and rewards based on those themes.
 The first such event was its Halloween event, "Fortnitemares", that offered Halloween-themed heroes, characters, weapons, and traps (usable outside of the event) by completing numerous objectives.